NathanHarding/Covid.jl/README.md

 - I1: Infectious and asymptomatic (next state is I2 or R)
 - I2: Infectious and symptomatic (next state is H or R).
   Assume a proportion __alpha__ of I2 cases get tested.
-- Hospitalised: Admitted to a ward bed (next state is C or R)
+- Hospitalised: Admitted to a ward bed (next state is ICU or R)
-- ICU: Admitted to ICU but not on a ventilator (next state is V or R)
+- ICU: Admitted to ICU but not on a ventilator (next state is V or H)
-- Ventilated: On a ventilator in ICU (next state is D or R)
+- Ventilated: On a ventilator in ICU (next state is D or ICU)
 - Recovered (final state)
 - Deceased (final state)

 The _actual_ number of new cases is E.
 The _actual_ number of active cases is N - S - R - D.
 The _actual_ number of cumulative cases is N - S.
-The _observed_ number of new cases is alpha*new_I2_cases.
-The _observed_ number of active cases is alpha*I2 + H + ICU + V.

 ## Time